Please contact the following GSS Hunting Consultant

 The lodge was constructed in 2006 and a second is currently underway.
 At 2400 square feet it has all the amenities of home complete with Wireless Internet, a rec room with pool & card tables, a big screen satellite TV and a bar that can be stocked upon request.
 Four bedrooms are each complete with queen sized beds and air conditioning if desired, and the lodge can sleep as many as 8 comfortably.
 The living room has 14 foot ceilings, decorated with many quality taxidermy mounts to admire, many of which are local trophy whitetails.
 There are two bathrooms, each with a shower, as well as a washer & dryer.
 The lodge also includes a full kitchen where staff will prepare 3 home cooked meals for the hunters.
 A deck with a beautiful view overlooks stands of timber and stocked ponds which guests are invited to fish when not otherwise hunting.
 A hot tub is built in the deck should you choose to unwind after a long day.
 An indoor archery range is directly next to the Lodge when hunters can tune or shoot their bow to their hearts content.
 Daily housekeeping service and friendly staff will do what they can to make your stay as comfortable and pleasant as possible.
 The lodge is also wheel chair accessible, as well as some of the blinds to comfortably accommodate any handicap hunters.

 The lodge is located in Montgomery Country (Zone 4) of southwestern Iowa.
-In relation to nearest urban centers by road includes, 1 hour 15 min southeast of Omaha NE, 2 hours southwest of Des Moines IA and 2.5 north of Kansas City MO.
-Majority of US based hunters choose to drive their own vehicles direct to the lodge, however other may choose to fly to one of the nearby cities (mentioned above) and rent a vehicle for the duration of their hunt.
-Airport pick-up and drop-off service is not customary, but can be specially arranged if absolutely required.
+In relation to nearest urban centers by road includes, 1 hour 15 min southeast of Omaha NE, 2 hours southwest of Des Moines Iowa and 2.5 north of Kansas City MO.
+Majority of US based hunters choose to drive their own vehicles direct to the lodge, however other may choose to fly to one of the nearby cities (mentioned above) and rent a 4×4 vehicle for the duration of their hunt.
+Airport pick-up and drop-off service is not customary, but can be specially arranged for a fee if absolutely required, but it is strongly encouraged to rent a vehicle.
 Hunters are to arrive on Sundays and hunt five days, Monday through Friday, typically departing on the following Saturday.

 Waterfowl / Upland (Pheasant & Quail) Hunts – $250/day per hunter (Minimum of 2 & 2 days)